GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ### Avoid `null` like the plague

 **Use `null` only if you're forced to**.
 Instead, think about alternatives to implement the same functionality with other types.

-For programming languages that rely on `null`, such as GDScript, it's impossible to get rid of it completely: a lot of functionality relies on built-in functions that work with and return `null` values.
+It's impossible to get rid of `null` completely because GDScript relies on built-in functions that work with `null` values.

 {{% notice note %}}
 `None`, `null`, `NULL`, etc. references could be the biggest mistake in the history of computing.
 Here's an explanation from the man who invented it himself: [Null References: The Billion Dollar Mistake](//www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).